smart-edge-open/ido-specs/doc/flavors.md

 - Istio service mesh
 - Kiali management console

-> **NOTE:** It is an expectation that the `core-cplane` deployment flavor is done for a setup consisting of *at least one* OpenNESS edge node, i.e: the `inventory.ini` must contain at least one host name under the `edgenode_group` section.
+> **NOTE:** It is an expectation that the `core-cplane` deployment flavor is done for a setup consisting of *at least one* OpenNESS edge node, i.e: the `inventory/default/inventory.ini` must contain at least one host name under the `edgenode_group` section.

 > **NOTE:** For a real deployment with the 5G Core Network Functions the NEF and CNTF can be uninstalled using helm charts.
 Refer to [OpenNESS using CNCA](applications-onboard/using-openness-cnca.md)